Modulated escape from a metastable state driven by colored noise: LIF-neuron

 describes the evolution of the membrane potential $V$ and the synaptic current $I$ driven by a Gaussian white noise with mean $\mu$ and variance $\sigma^{2}$.
 The white noise typically represents synaptic events that arrive at high rate but small individual amplitude as a result of a diffusion approximation \citep{Ricciardi99}.
 Note that the system \prettyref{eq:IAF_diffusion} can be obtained from \prettyref{eq:diffeq_general} by introducing the coordinates

 and the choice of $f(y,s)=-y$ as a linear function.

-In the first subsection we consider the static case showing how our central result simplifies the derivation of earlier obtained results for the stationary firing rate.
+In the first subsection we consider the static case showing how our central result simplifies the derivation of the earlier obtained stationary firing rate.
 Hereby we introduce an operator notation exploiting the analogy of the LIF neuron model to the quantum harmonic oscillator.
 In the second subsection we combine this operator notation and our general result \prettyref{eq:general_result} to study the effect of synaptic filtering on the transfer of a time-dependent modulation of the input to the neuron to the resulting time-dependent modulation of its firing rate, characterized to linear order by the transfer function.
+A derivation containing additional intermediate steps is included in \citep{Schuecker14_arxiv}.